-- recycling and garbage descriptions (Council provides comprehensive information); - how to dispose of bulky goods and any other items that are not garbage or recycling; - residents' obligations to WHS and building management; and
+- recycling and garbage descriptions (Council provides comprehensive information); - how to dispose of bulky goods and any other items that are not garbage or recycling; and - residents' obligations to WHS and building management.

-It is expected that leasing arrangements with retail/commercial operations contain direction on waste management services and expectations.
+It is expected that leasing arrangements with commercial operations contain direction on waste management services and expectations.

-HOTEL WASTE PLAN
+RETAIL WASTE PLAN